heptarch/heptarch.github.io/drafts/SAEPage.md

 we might expect a phase transition between recoverability and non-recoverability of the "information" inside a neural network, based on the size of the network we are sparsely autoencoding into.
-Following the experimental trail, we will find such a transition precisely where we expect.
-We can use this to help design SAEs and characterize activation patterns in neural networks.
+Following the experimental trail, we will identify such a transition, and we can use our findings to design SAEs in practice.

 ## Contents <a id="tbc" name="tbc"></a>